 A first thing to note is that all three options will be costly and burdensome for market participants as they will have to develop a new contractual framework including all participants obligations in the buy-in and also a new information structure (flow).

 From a general point of view the most logical place to put the responsibility is the original parties of the transaction.
 In fact, they should at least have some information about the actual trade and the deliverance of securities.
-There are however several obstacles to this approach.

-CSDR clearly points to CSDs and CSD-participants in article 17(10)(c)

-There is lack of clarity regarding the concept of “trading parties”.
-Who are the trading parties in an OTC-transaction?
-The original parties (buyer and seller) or the intermediaries if such entities are involved?
-In the draft RTS in the Consultation paper ESMA states that “the buy-in should be performed by the trading parties that concluded that (the) transaction.
-The original parties are the ones with the relevant information on why settlement failed and who the relevant counterparty responsible for it is.”
-EBF believes this definition is insufficiently clear and there is an urgent need for a more stringent definition should option 1 or 2 be chosen.

-The EBF also believes there could be some legal issues.
-First, the original parties are not mentioned in the CSDR.
-In the CSDR there are CSDs, CCPs, trading venues and participants in those entities.
-Secondly, we are not sure whether if it is legally possible to put a responsibility on private persons and non-financial firms on level 2 without a clear mandate from level 1.
-Furthermore, a buy-in obligation regarding OTC-transactions could be categorized as civil law legislation and have impact on - for example - contract law.
+The EBF believes there could be some legal issues however we also realize the complexity with the interaction with level 1.

 The EBF believes that, based on the text in the consultation paper, the direct impacts of the option 2 buy-in obligations on CSD participants and other custodial intermediaries are as follows: